harshitpanwar/course-selling-app/README.md

 - `AWS_S3_BUCKET`: Your AWS S3 bucket name.
 - `RAZORPAY_API_KEY`: Your Razorpay API key.

-## Usage

-Provide instructions on how to use your app here.
-Include details on how to create and manage courses, make payments, and any other relevant features.

 ## Contributing

 Contributions to this project are welcome.
 Please follow these steps to contribute: